jge162/Create-Release/README.md

 Conditions of this release to run are a pull request must be closed and merged.
 Next you must be the repo owner and have a pull request label called `create release` chosen.
 This ensures no new releases are created unnecessary.

+Step1: create a new directory `./build/realease_notes.txt` in this follder put your release notes which will be uploaded to your release as attachment that can be downloaded.

 ```yaml
 name: Release on Pull Request Close